 Simplicity and fresh flavours are the essence of the cooking style - it’s the kind of place where even the most demanding know they are in safe hands.

-An excellent drinks list offers a thoughtful range of non-alcoholic drinks as well as well chosen wines, and service from well trained staff is enthusiastic but unobtrusive.
+An excellent drinks list offers a thoughtful range of non-alcoholic drinks along with well chosen wines, and service from well trained staff is enthusiastic but unobtrusive.

 Good Things Cookery School offers a series of mainly one-day courses across a spectrum of culinary interests and capacities, for young and old, vegetarians and carnivores.
 (Full course details are available on the website.)
 Carmel is also happy to cater for parties and weddings.